Skip to content

 style semantics fill:#f0f0f0,stroke:#666,stroke-width:2px

-The semantic domains are stratified by event types E_AVM and E_RM.
-The translate function maps high-level AVM events to resource machine events, preserving the computational structure.
+The translate function maps AVM events (E_AVM) to resource machine events (E_RM), preserving computational structure.

 Event Interpretation Architecture